ntustison/Histograms/Text/stitched.md

-subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations within image neighborhoods [@Besag:1986aa] using the expectation-maximization algorithm [@Dempster:1977aa].
+subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e. Markov Random Field (MRF) modeling,  within image neighborhoods [@Besag:1986aa] using the expectation-maximization (EM) algorithm [@Dempster:1977aa].
 Initialization for this particular application is in the form of k-means clustering which, itself, is initialized automatically using evenly spaced cluster centers---similar to linear binning.
 This has a number of advantages in that it accommodates MR intensity nonlinearities, like k-means, but in contrast to k-means and the other algorithms outlined, does not use hard intensity thresholds for distinguishing class labels.
 However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.

 Additionally, many of these segmentation algorithms use N4 bias correction [@Tustison:2010ac], an extension of the nonuniform intensity normalization (N3)